AHartNtkn/AHartNtkn.github.io/_posts/2019-08-30-Anthony-Hart-and-the-Quest-for-a-Statistically-Significant-Result-About-the-Difficulty-of-Different-Languages.md

 With this, I can simply look for small p-values!
 Of course, let's consider the fact that this is doing over 100 t-tests.
 If we cared about p<.05 results, we would expect there to be several false positives.
 To be more restrictive, I'll only look for p<.01 results.

-The fist thing I find is the relation between languages with differnt words for tea.
+The first thing I find is the relation between languages with different words for tea.

 <div style="text-align:center" TITLE="Hours Needed to Learn Language by Word for Tea"><img src="../img/AHQSSRADDL/word_for_tea.png" /></div>